candypay/docs/docs/checkout/api/endpoints.md

 All the following parameters must be passed in the request's payload/body.

 - `network` - It is either `mainnet` or devnet, specifying the network to use for the transaction
-- `amount` - The amount which must be paid by the end-user.
-Must be of type `number`
 - `success_url` - The URL to which the customer is redirected after the transaction is successful
 - `cancel_url` - The URL to which the customer is redirected after the transaction is canceled
 - `tokens` (Optional) - An array of optional tokens via which the customer can pay